 Intravenous sedation or nitrous oxide (laughing gas) are available to patients who are anxious about the procedure.
 These options are discussed by Drs.
 Shroyer or Moore at the consultation appointment.
 A local anesthetic will be administered to the area receiving the implant.

 Once anesthetized, Drs.
 Shroyer or Moore will make a small incision in the gum tissue to reveal the bone of the jaw underneath.
 Your surgeon will create a space for the implant using special instruments and gently inserts the titanium implant.
 The top of the implant is often visible through the gum once placed.
 Sometimes it is better in the early healing stages to have the implant covered by gum tissue.
 Antibiotic therapy is usually provided at the time of surgical placement of the implant.

 6. Implant Restored

 The Healing Phase

 Occasionally, impressions are taken at the time the implant is placed.
 This enables the fabrication of the artificial crown to begin by an outside lab and ensures that it is ready for delivery once healing has taken place.
-Healing time of the surgical site varies and is determined by several factors.
+The healing time of the surgical site varies and is determined by several factors.
 Follow-up care (1-3 appointments) is usually needed to ensure proper healing of bone and tissue and to determine the initiation of the restorative (crown) phase of the implant process.

 Whether it’s one tooth or several teeth being replaced, your general dentist will complete the restoration process by fitting the artificial replacement crown to the dental implant or attaching a full denture to several strategically placed implants.